peterramsing/church-sound/docs/lexicon.md

 #### Sub-Snake
 > These are used for on-stage organization.
 A sub-snake might be used for the drums to help reduce the need for numerous cables to be run but instead just one cable.

+### Over-Under Cable Wrap
+> A technique for wrapping cables that helps keep them more organized and last longer.
+[See Training Docs](/training/getting-started.md#over-under)

 ---
 ## Other